-The insurance premium is the amount you pay to qualify for insurance coverage under the policy.
-In the case of group insurance, this amount is deducted directly from your pay.
+The insurance premium is the amount you pay to benefit from the insurance coverage set out in the contract.
+With group insurance, this amount is automatically deducted from your pay.

 Other types of health insurance